madmace/ALFONSo_ICL8038/README.md

 ICs used in VCO & Mixer :

 **ICL8038** Precision Waveform Generator/Voltage Controlled Oscillator<BR>
+An problem with this generators is strong distortion on sine wave output pin 2, so most of the solutions based on this chip has a limited frequency.
+Another is that the square wave output from pin 9 is an open collector that needs to be pulled up to the power supply.
+In some way the quality of other waveforms is dependent on the load on this pin.
+I excluded the 15M potentiometer indicated in the datasheet on page 7, squeezes the top of the upper half of the signal.
+As mentioned, square output pin 9 with open collector, normally would never be able to give a good square wave at these frequencies.
+Rising edge depends only on the pull-up resistor and its growing very slowly.
+If we give too strong pull-up resistor, in turn, the trailing edge will be weak because the internal transistor is too heavily loaded.
+Here, i fixed the square wave with a comparator so that the slope is pretty steep, steep as applied comparator can give.
+Shown in the schematic LM393 has 1.3μs response time but it would be good to use even faster model of comparator.
+The amplitude of the signal, unfortunately, is not the same for each function, tests have shown that trying to match it with the usual R/R signal dividers will give very distorted waveforms as rounded square and triangle, so i resigned from such divisors.

+Sine output on pin 2 as ratio 0.22~ * Vcc
+Triangle output on pin 3 as ratio 0.33~ * Vcc
+Square output on pin 9 as ratio 0.9~ * Vcc

+This however was not a problem since I use the Quad OpAmps TL084 as a mixer anyway.
+What I cannot avoid at this point is the use of trimmers for signal calibration at 2Vpp.

 **TL084** High-speed JFET input, quad operational amplifiers<BR>
 **LM339** Quad Comparators<BR>
 **LM393** Dual Comparators<BR>
 **CD4066B** CMOS Quad Bilateral Switch<BR>

 ***SPI Devices***